 Robyn Thompson is regularly featured in The Toronto Star’s “Money Makeover” series by Deanne Gage.
 Money Makeover takes a look at Christopher, 62, and Charles, 59, are newly retired snowbirds living in Mexico during the winter months.
 They have enough money to live a frugal retirement lifestyle, but they’ll need to adjust their expenses and expectations to go the distance.

-Robyn Thompson is regularly featured in The Toronto Star’s “Monday Makeover” series by Deanne Gage.
+Robyn Thompson is regularly featured in The Toronto Star’s “Money Makeover” series by Deanne Gage.
 In this recent post, Robyn helps a cash-strapped couple maximize government benefits they’ve forgotten about.

 There’s more to it than just dipping into your savings accounts